Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Results and discussion

 \subsection{Determining the optimal ranks on the example of Mo-Nb-Ta-W}

 Here, we discuss the choice of the optimal rank for the MF, R-MF, and TF MTPs.
 We refer to optimal rank as the rank that yields a reduction (or compression) of not less than 20\% of the radial parameters of the base (non-compressed) MTP and at which the loss function takes its minimum value.
+We note that the reduction of 20\% of parameters was chosen as a reasonable threshold under which the compression has almost no sense, as the compression of less than 20\% of parameters makes this potential similar to the base potential.
 We demonstrate the results for the ensembles of MTPs of the 14th level trained on Mo-Nb-Ta-W.

 We start with the MF and R-MF MTPs.
-The dependence of the loss function calculated on the MoNaTaW validation set on the rank of the factorized matrix of MTP radial parameters is shown in Figure ~\ref{fig:optimal_rank}~(a) (MF) and Figure ~\ref{fig:optimal_rank}~(b) (R-MF).
+The dependence of the loss function calculated on the Mo-Nb-Ta-W validation set on the rank of the factorized matrix of MTP radial parameters is shown in Figure ~\ref{fig:optimal_rank}~(a) (MF) and Figure ~\ref{fig:optimal_rank}~(b) (R-MF).
 For MF, the loss function significantly decreases up to the rank of 4 and then continues to decrease more gradually to the rank of 8 (which corresponds to 384 radial parameters) and has the minimum value for this rank.
 The loss function obtained with R-MF demonstrates similar behavior and reaches a minimum for the rank of 6 corresponding to 252 radial parameters.
-Thus, the optimal ranks for the MF and R-MF MTPs of the 14th level fitted on the Mo-Nb-Ta-W training set are $r^\star_{\text{MF}}=8$ and $r^\star_{\text{R-MF}}=6$, respectively.
+Thus, the optimal ranks for the MF and R-MF MTPs of the 14th level fitted on the Mo-Nb-Ta-W training set are $r=8$ and $r=6$, respectively.

 Figure~\ref{fig:optimal_rank}~(c) demonstrates the dependence of the loss function obtained using the TF MTP with the $(r_1,r_2,r_3)$ TT-ranks.
 The number of radial parameters is given in parentheses.
 The loss function decreases significantly up to $(r_1,r_2,r_3)=(4,4,4)$ and then flattens.
-The optimal TT-ranks are $(r_1^*,r_2^*,r_3^*)=(4,8,4)$ which corresponds to 304 radial parameters.
+The optimal TT-ranks are $(r_1,r_2,r_3)=(4,8,4)$ which corresponds to 304 radial parameters.